aposoloam/TikTokDownloader/README.md

 As of 11:39 MDT on 1/18/2025, the page is down due to excessive requests.

 # Step 2.
-Navigate to the project folder and replace the blank "Post.txt" file in the project folder with the requested file found at "C:\Downloads\TikTok_Data_xxxxx\Tiktok\Posts\Post.txt" or wherever else you downloaded the data to.
+Copy the "Post.txt" file from "C:\Downloads\TikTok_Data_xxxxx\Tiktok\Posts\Post.txt" (or wherever else you downloaded it to) into the project directory.

 # Step 3.
 Run the program.

-It will take some time to download all of your videos, but you should see them fill in to the "Videos" project folder.
+It will take some time to download all of your videos, but you should see them fill the "Vids" project folder.